Durham ranked in the top 3 music departments in REF 2014

 Welcome to the Department of Music

-At Durham, we strive to provide innovative, research-led teaching in a friendly and supportive environment.
-Our undergraduate programme mixes foundational courses with a strong emphasis on developing independent research skills and widening choice and flexibility as you progress.
+At Durham, we strive to provide innovative, research-led teaching that will assist our students to achieve their full potential as thinking, creative musicians.
+Our undergraduate programme mixes foundational courses with a strong emphasis on developing independent research skills and increasing choice and flexibility as you progress.
 Our postgraduate programme offer opportunities for higher-level study with world-leading researchers.

 Durham also enjoys a rich and vibrant musical life.
 The University boasts numerous choirs, orchestras, opera, jazz and early-music ensembles.
 The Department runs its own annual concert series, which attracts soloists from around the World.
 We also have a resident contemporary music group, Korean and African drumming groups, and a Javanese Gamelan.

 The Music Department has a distinguished tradition of scholarship stretching back to the nineteenth century, but we pride ourselves on remaining a dynamic centre of creative and intellectual innovation.
 At Durham, students join a community of scholars who are passionate in the pursuit of excellence and keen to share their love of learning with others.
 It is our aim to nurture their talent and help them to realise their professional aspirations by providing them with a world-class education in a supportive and stimulating environment.

 - Music Department to launch new MA programme

 - Durham ranked in top three departments in REF 2014

 - Rave reviews in Dutch national newspapers for Richard RIJNVOS' new work

 - Workshop on Indian music for school teachers